inoxlang/inox/docs/language-reference.md

 ## Program Testing

 Inox's testing engine is able to launch an Inox program/application.
-Test suites & test cases accept a **program** parameter that is inherited by subtests.
+Test suites and test cases accept a **program** parameter that is inherited by subtests.
 The program is launched for each test case in a short-lived filesystem.

 ```